IBM/dbb-zappbuild/BUILD.md

 </details>

-### Perform ImpactBuilds by overwriting the baseline reference for the analysis of changed files
+### Perform Impact Build by providing baseline reference for the analysis of changed files

 Implementing a release-based approach will lead to combining several features into the release candidate, which is formed in a release branch.
 For more information please have a look to the documentation about git flow.